 Austrian Member of European Parliament, Lukas Mandl, submitted the following question to the Commission on 18 April 2019:

 “Time and time again there are reports in the media about attempts to do away with cash as legal tender.
-Should only electronic payment operations be possible in future, there would be a risk — as a result of high negative interest rates — that large sections of the population would effectively be gradually divested of their assets.
-In addition, the International Monetary Fund (IMF) is now openly considering annual depreciation of electronic money, by a specific percentage, by levying negative penalty interest (paper dated 27.8.2018: ‘Monetary Policy with Negative Interest Rates: Decoupling Cash from Electronic Money’).
+Should only electronic A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More operations be possible in future, there would be a risk — as a result of high negative interest rates — that large sections of the population would effectively be gradually divested of their assets.
+In addition, the International Monetary Fund (IMF) is now openly considering annual depreciation of electronic From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
+More, by a specific percentage, by levying negative penalty interest (See Banknote paper.
+More dated 27.8.2018: ‘Monetary Policy with Negative Interest Rates: Decoupling Cash from Electronic Money’).

 Is the Commission totally committed to the right to use cash as legal tender?

 Would the IMF’s idea for annual depreciation of electronic money by levying negative penalty interest contravene EC law?

 Is the Commission considering taking firm and high-profile action to Automatic device for the counting of banknotes or coins.
 More the IMF’s notions about depreciation of electronic money through negative penalty interest rates?”

 Valdis Dombrovskis, Vice-President of the European Commission in charge of Financial Services gave his response on 20 June: